Spring flooding: the 2020 season and what’s to come

 5. Understand your property’s risk exposure and consider purchasing flood insurance.
 Remember, a homeowner’s policy or business owner’s policy does not protect against the peril of flood.

 In addition to these safety tips, consider visiting the Insurance Information Institute and Ready.gov for more information.
 Spring flooding is always dangerous, and this year was no different.
-Make sure your home, business, and family are prepared by knowing your risks and taking action ahead of time.
+Make sure your home, business, and family are prepared by getting a clearer picture of your risks and taking action ahead of time.